 The BSN gives candidates an edge over other RNs with lower qualifications.
 Most employers are welcoming to nurses who have earned a BSN and the Institution of Medicine is now asking that at least 80% of nurses possess a BSN.
 The program is offered by many colleges and universities and usually takes four years to be completed.
 Courses covered in the program include: pathophysiology, nursing care basics, pharmacology, illness management, family nursing care, community nursing, and medical ethics.

 Are you kidding – that’s what this site is all about!
 Check out the main Nurse Salary by State page for a breakdown of states, areas and industries – find the best places to live and work as a Registered Nurse in terms of earning potential.
 It does vary quite a bit from state to state.
 Don’t forget to check out our main page covering Nusing Salaries for different nursing careers.

 Job vacancies for registered nurses are expected to increase by 10% by 2022, which is very impressive in comparison to other professions.
 Of course this is largely due to the fact that the average human lifespan has been greatly extended and there is a growing need for medical care for elderly people.

 More registered nurses are also retiring and are opening up gateways for new nurses to enter the health sector.
 There has also been an increase in the number of diseases, such as diabetes and obesity, leading to a higher demand for healthcare.

 Health and wellbeing – the new Obsessions of the nation! of course the outlook for jobs in nursing is good!

-Also covered on this site – LPN / LVN Training Guide – often used as a stepping stone to becoming a registered nurse.
-If you are already a qualified RN – the Nurse Practitioner Training guide may be your next step in career progression.
+Also covered on this site – LPN / LVN Guide – often used as a stepping stone to becoming a registered nurse.
+If you are already a qualified RN – the Nurse Practitioner guide or CRNA Guide may be your next step in career progression.
 I hope you find something to help your journey!